squint-cljs/squint/README.markdown

 Primary goal of cherry:

 - Have fun, experiment and learn.
 This will probably be my summer vacation project during some travel in August.
+At this point, you can consider it just a toy.

 Goals of cherry: